Particle Shape Analysis of Polystyrene Spheres

 Notes

-ECA diameter, which is the logical measure to use with spheres, is the diameter of a circle which shares an equivalent projected area with the actual particle.
+Equivalent Circular Area Diameter, which is the logical measure to use with spheres, is the diameter of a circle which shares an equivalent projected area with the actual particle.
 Beads habitually bunch together, and the real challenge is eliminating these clusters from the analysis.
 However, by implementing shape rejection, any entity possessing a circularity value under 0.80 is disregarded.

 In the sample diagram, there is a double displaying a circularity of 0.626 (shape rejection was momentarily suspended to reveal the value).
 Fortunately, this cluster is avoided in the actual data acquisition stage.